Shane MacGowan: 1977-1982: Early music career

-1982–1991: Leading The Pogues
+1982–1991: Leading the Pogues

-MacGowan drew upon his Irish heritage when founding The Pogues and changed his early punk style for a more traditional sound with tutoring from his extended family.
-Many of his songs are influenced by Irish nationalism, Irish history, the experiences of the Irish diaspora (particularly in England and the United States), and London life in general.
-These influences are documented in the biography Rake at the Gates of Hell: Shane MacGowan in Context.
-He has often cited the 19th-century Irish poet James Clarence Mangan and playwright Brendan Behan as influences.
-Between 1985 and 1987, he co-wrote "Fairytale of New York", which he performed with Kirsty MacColl.
-In the following years MacGowan and The Pogues released several albums.
+MacGowan drew upon his Irish heritage when founding the Pogues and changed his early punk style for a more traditional sound with tutoring from his extended family.
+Many of his songs were influenced by Irish nationalism, Irish history, the experiences of the Irish diaspora (particularly in England and the United States), and London life in general.
+These influences were documented in the biography Rake at the Gates of Hell: Shane MacGowan in Context.
+He often cited the 19th-century Irish poet James Clarence Mangan and playwright Brendan Behan as influences.

+The Pogues' most critically acclaimed album was If I Should Fall from Grace with God (1988), which also marked the high point of the band's commercial success.
+Between 1985 and 1987, MacGowan co-wrote "Fairytale of New York", which he performed with Kirsty MacColl, and remains a perennial Christmas favourite; in 2004, 2005 and 2006, it was voted favourite Christmas song in a poll by music video channel VH1.
+Other notable songs he performed with the Pogues include "Dirty Old Town", "Sally MacLennane" and "The Irish Rover" (featuring the Dubliners).
+In the following years MacGowan and the Pogues released several albums.
+In 1988, he co-wrote "Streets of Sorrow/Birmingham Six", a song by the Pogues which proved highly controversial due to its support of the Birmingham Six – six men wrongly convicted of the 1974 Birmingham pub bombings, but still serving prison sentences for the bombings at the time – and was banned on British commercial TV and radio.

+In Yokohama, Japan, during a 1991 tour, the Pogues dismissed MacGowan for unprofessional behaviour.
+The band's performances had been affected by MacGowan's drug and alcohol problems, and his bandmates parted ways with him following "a string of no-shows, including when the Pogues were opening for Dylan".